IntrepidPursuits/objective-c-style-guide/README.md

 ## Naming

-Apple naming conventions should be adhered to wherever possible, especially those related to [memory management rules](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html) ([NARC](http://stackoverflow.com/a/2865194/340508)).
+Apple naming conventions should be adhered to wherever possible.

 Long, descriptive method and variable names are good.